praveenbm5/SmartVaults/README.md

 **Hybrid Custody™** using Layer 2 Smart Vaults™ makes Bitcoin and other similar Altcoins **Unstealable, Unlosable and Unconfiscatable** for all practical purposes.

-Hardware and software we use to secure our Bitcoin are most likely leaking critical information in ways we don't know yet to a myriad of entities not necessarily acting in our best interest.
+While securing one’s private-keys might seem trivial at first but ensuring safety i.e. preventing data loss (lost private-key) along with absolute security i.e. preventing data theft (stolen private key) is very difficult if not impossible.
+It is a balancing act and one has to sacrifice a bit of security to increase safety and vice versa.
+Eg. Increasing the number of places where you store copies of your private-keys increases safety but decreases security as they can now be stolen from more places than before.

+Several methods and devices were proposed and implemented to alleviate this problem at least partially but none are as flexible and secure as one would desire them to be.

+Moreover, most devices, platforms and frameworks we use to generate our private-keys, store them securely and sign transactions with them have many known and unknown vulnerabilities.
+Relying solely on these contraptions and OPSEC to secure our funds/tokens can be risky to say the least.

+Inheritance planning has also been a pain point for Crypto adoption.
+Self Custody of Bitcoin necessisates that we share the  credentials and more with our beneficiaries before hand complicating OPSEC and personal lives for everyone involved.
+Many a times, sharing credentials with beneficiaries is not even practically possible.
+Eg. Children.

-This protocol and framework assumes that our private-keys will be lost or stolen, sooner than latter, and provides recourse even in those situations.
+This protocol and framework assumes that our private-keys will be lost or stolen, sooner than latter, and provides recourse even in those situations while handling inheritance seamlessly.

-## Smart Vaults
+# Smart Vaults

 Smart Vaults™ (Layer 2) are like Multisig or MPC Vaults on steroids.
 Key difference is that you can assign priorities to private-keys participating in a Smart Vault™.